OllieJones/index-wp-mysql-for-speed/readme.txt

 = 1.4.15 =
 (no changes to keys)
+Add a Database Health section to the About tab showing some performance metrics.
 Avoid doing EXPLAIN DESCRIBE when capturing monitors.
 Clear the dashboard upgrade nag after doing `wp index-mysql status`.

 == Upgrade Notice ==

+We've added a Database Health section to the About tab.
+It shows some performance measurements made from your MySQL / MariaDB database server.

 We've removed various programming-language incompatibilities with php 8.2.